halepino/AirlineStrategicMarketing_PowerBI/README.md

-## Airline Strategic Analysis & Marketing
+## Airline Analytics for Strategic Marketing
 *A scenario-based project with real data*

 ### Objective